brandur/heroku-agent/README.md

 ...
 ```

 The likely cause is that your Toolbelt has updated itself and overwritten the custom Excon gem.
-The fix is to follow the instructions again.
+The fix is to follow the installation instructions again.

 ## Benchmarks